huntma/hunthugo/content/post/webeasy.md

 Hyper Text - Meaning words can be hyperlinks
 Markup Language - A language to mark things up or annotate.

-Cascaded Style Sheets - the syle of the content
+Cascaded Style Sheets - the style of the content

 _CSS_
 It is called cascaded because the order of them matters.
 Later ones will override previous ones which is useful for customizing.
 Say you use one of many premade CSS.
 Then you can change little things with just your own CSS.
 No need to go into their code.